 The definition of connection directions, where applicable, is described by the elements <normal_direction/> and <tangential_direction/>.
 They both specify a direction vector.
-Lengths of both vectors are not relevant, as long as they are > 0.0.
+Lengths of both vectors are not relevant, but must be > 0.

 Their XML definition is the same.
 If some definition requires both vectors, then their names signify their usage: